It’s about sourcing a diamond that aligns with your heartfelt values and concern for the world.

 We source center stone diamonds from two sources that are offered on databases on our website: Canadian and lab grown.

 For lab diamonds, we work with Diamond Foundry.
-Our online selection of diamonds is identical to the one they have on their website.
-They are carbon neutral, sourcing their power from renewable sources, and based in San Francisco, creating jobs in the USA.
+They source their power from renewable sources, and is based in San Francisco, creating jobs in the USA.
 Their polishing factory is in Xian, China, run by a family of 4th generation Belgium polishers.
 They have transparent and fair labor standards, top equipment, and obviously no child labor.

 If you want more information about anything to do with ethical sources, or are interested, be sure to contact us.